geminimvp/employee_handbook/guides/engineering/environment/environment_configuration.markdown

 # Fedora

 This document will cover environment configuration for getting Engine Storefront up and running.
-This was tested and written on Fedora 26 (ymmv).
+This section tested and written on Fedora 26 (ymmv).

 1. [Dependencies](#Dependencies)
 2. [rbenv](#rbenv)